cse130-assignments/arith/README.md

 Hence, the multiplication operator has higher precedence than the addition, as we have grown to expect, and all is well in the world.

-This concludes our brief tutorial, which should suffice for your NanoML programming assignment.
+This concludes our brief tutorial, which should suffice for your Nano programming assignment.
 However, if you are curious, I encourage you to look at the documentation for [alex](https://www.haskell.org/alex/) and [happy](https://www.haskell.org/happy/) for more details.